UrbanCode/Templates-UCD/Docker/applicationtemplates/README.md

 [Docker Source Config](https://developer.ibm.com/urbancode/plugin/dockersourceconfig-ibmucd/)

 ### Docker Application Template
 Summary: This is our supported Docker Application Template used in [Docker Compose blog post](https://developer.ibm.com/urbancode/2016/11/23/docker-compose-deployments-enterprise/).
-Combined with the Docker Compose and Docker templates, these configurations demonstrate the best practices of Docker Compose deployments through IBM UrbanCode Deploy.
+Combined with the Docker Compose and Docker templates, these configurations demonstrate the best practices of Docker Compose deployments through UrbanCode Deploy.